Roopesh2/K-base/Dictionary.md

 - **Grime/Grimy**: dirt ingrained on the surface of something.
 - **Vista**: pleasing view; mental view of a succession of remembered or anticipated events; a long, narrow view as between rows of trees or buildings, especially one closed by a building or other structure.
 - **Shored up**: to support (something) or keep (something) from falling by placing something under or against it.
-- **balk/baulks**: roughly squared timber beam.
+- **Balk/Baulks**: roughly squared timber beam.
-- **corrugated**: shaped into a series of parallel ridges and grooves so as to give added rigidity and strength.
+- **Corrugated**: shaped into a series of parallel ridges and grooves so as to give added rigidity and strength.
 - **Sagging**: sinking or bulging downwards.
 - **Straggle**: grow, spread, or be laid out in an irregular, untidy way; move along slowly so as to remain some distance behind something.
 - **Rubble**: waste or rough fragments of stone, brick, concrete, etc., especially as the debris from the demolition of buildings.